Allocation of Computing Resources

 • If it is specified that p=1:t=2:c=2:m=13713M (initial value 4571M x3) in a job using system B, the c option require 2 cores and the m option require 3 cores.
 In this case, the number of cores required by the m option is larger than that required by the c option, resulting in 3 cores job per process.

-• When you require resources for each ptcm option, 1 GPU per 16 cores is automatically allocated.
+• When you require resources using each ptcm option, 1 GPU per 16 cores is automatically allocated.

 • When you require GPU using g option, it will become as follows.